 Paula Land, Executive Director

 Paula Land joined Catherine McAuley Center (CMC) early in 2011 as our Executive Director.
 Paula is a graduate of Mount Mercy University and most recently held the position of Vice President of Operations and Organizational Effectiveness for Trees Forever.
-Paula and her husband, Dana, have three children and two grandchildren.
+Paula has three children and four grandchildren.
 In her spare time, Paula enjoys singing and volunteering in the community.
 She considers herself a lifelong learner.
 Passionate about nonprofits, Paula’s excited to be back in the education and human services fields.

 Marissa Haas, Grants Manager

 Marissa holds a B.A. in Sociology/Anthropology from Carleton College, and is currently pursuing a M.S. in Nonprofit Management from Northeastern University.
 Her past experience includes working in various roles in nonprofits dedicated to affordable housing, immigrant and refugee services, and intercultural exchange.
 She is thrilled to be part of the CMC team, and to have the opportunity to use her love of writing to support CMC’s life-changing programs.